Moulithar/Moulithar/README.md

 - 🌱 I’m currently mastering React Js
   ## About Me

-Hi!
+Hello!
 I'm Moulithar, a front-end developer with a focus on React, HTML, CSS, and Bootstrap.
 I'm a beginner in React and JavaScript, working toward mastering front-end development within a year.
 I'm enthusiastic about learning Redux, Redux Toolkit, TypeScript, and various React libraries.

 - Skills: React, HTML, CSS, Bootstrap
 - Learning: Redux, Redux Toolkit, TypeScript